oVirt/ovirt-site/source/feature/serial-console.html.md

 A few notes about this approach:

-*   In the console proxy, virsh must be configured to use a proper certificate and private key pair
+*   In the console proxy, virsh must be configured to use a proper CA, certificate and private key, they must located in /var/lib/vmproxy/.pki/libvirt
 *   Avoids deployment problems in the hosts, requiring just a simple VDSM RPM upgrade
 *   Avoids problems with setting the proper permissions/paths for the VM consoles in the host